veramferreira/vera-ferreira-profile/README.md

 💻 Left nursing to work with Social Media and WordPress websites

-🤓 I'm **studying Software Development with Northcoders** and looking forward to having a career in tech!
+🤓 I'm a junior software developer with a passion for frontend

 ###### Facts about me:
 * busy mum of 2 boys 👨‍👩‍👦‍👦